Wordcel/wordcel-upload-api/Readme.md

 ---

 Note: this script authenticates all requests using message signature and checks whether the public key is a Wordcel user.
 To disable the check, comment the code from line 50-67 in https://github.com/Wordcel/wordcel-img-api/blob/master/src/upload.ts#L50

+You will need to fund the wallet you provide in the env file with some SOL to fund the uploads using Bundlr.

+[Bundlr](https://bundlr.network/) is a service that enables multichain uploads to the Arweave network.